-J. Coaches' State Final Meeting: A state final coaches' meeting will be conducted prior to the first round of the competition.
+- J. Coaches' State Final Meeting: A state final coaches' meeting will be conducted virtually prior to the first round of the competition.
 A coach (or a school representative) from each school qualifying a team or individual(s) for the state final must attend that meeting.
 An assistant coach, athletic director and/or principal may attend in place of the head coach as the official school representative.
 The purpose of the meeting is to review policies, procedures and local rules governing the conduct of the state final.
 Coaches will be responsible for the information reviewed at that meeting regardless of their attendance or non-attendance at the meeting.
+A complete list of the days/times for each meeting will be announced by the IHSA Office. - K. State Final Time Schedule: The tournament manager has the authority to alter the time schedule and tournament format based on local conditions.
+The planned time schedule for the Boys and Girls State Final Tournament shall be as follows: - 1.
+First Round Friday, 8:30 a.m. traditional tee times First Round (18 holes) of State Final Tournament begins. - 2.
+Second Round Saturday, 8:30 a.m. traditional tee times Final Round (18) holes of State Final Tournament begins. - L. On-Course Score Reporter: At all regional and sectional tournaments, a score reporter will be stationed every third hole to facilitate the on-course scoring process.
+Tournament hosts will be required to find individuals to serve in this capacity.